 The World of Cross Stitching (or TWOCS as its sometimes known) is the longest-running cross stitching magazine in worldwide production, and you can see why quite quickly; its very mainstream.
 If this is what you’re looking for then its a great magazine, full of patterns, and the largest in size on the list.
 It plays upon being British for the American market, and so as a Brit, you might find it a little unrealistic, but it has lots of other animals, teddy, flower, heart, etc based patterns.
 The theme on seasons heavily, to the point where every issue is a holiday of some kind.
 They include free items, but these tend to be knickknacks and not pattern stitching items, however, they do include waste canvas often, which can be hard to get your hands on.
 In recent years its started to struggle as people have moved to other magazines on the list, however, it still commands a massive following.

 Full The World Of Cross Stitching review

-$7 per month; print only; USA only
+$7 per month; print; USA only

 The only US print magazine on the list, Just Cross Stitch has been going just over 30 years and has had a bit of a rocky start since it was sold last year.
 The patterns are sometimes inspired, but can occasionally look tired.
 It has a modern design, and most patterns follow this ideal, and it features lesser-known internet cross stitch celebrities.
 Its big pull is the Christmas ornament issue (not to be confused with the Christmas issue coming out the month after), which includes a large supply of free things, and features nothing but unique ways to make cross stitch ornaments.
 It’s worth looking into if you’re US based, but they currently don’t have any plans to supply the rest of the world.